chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Information relevant to record limits, offsets and indexes should also be included as described in the example resonse as a nested element.
 Only relevant elements ( "count", "limit", "offset", "page" and "continueFrom" ) are required.

+`TODO: Find a better word for ruleset than what we have below`

 `
 {
     "metadata": {